-The ACB register read consists of the 4-bit ACB register read command opcode, dummy bits (4'b0), and the 24-bit FCU register address to be read.
+The ACB register read consists of the 4-bit ACB register read command opcode, dummy bits (4'b0), and the 24bit FCU register address to be read.
 The payload below, shown in execution order, illustrates the three sets of NOPs, followed by the actual ACB register read command.
-Refer to the ACB Write and Read Protocols (see page 61) section of the Achronix Configuration Bus (ACB) Interface (see page 59) chapter for details of the ACB register read operation.
+Refer to ACB Write and Read Protocols for details of the ACB register read operation.